juddfranklin1/my-website/readme.md

-Welcome to my personal website.
-I am running a local git repo for now so that I can keep track of my changes, but there are no remotes, so it's really just a change tracking technique and not ready for code sharing yet.
+#Welcome to my personal website.

+I just made this repo public, so there's not a ton here, but enjoy it for what it's worth.

+Eventually, this will house my blog, code samples, etc.